USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 {:.copy-code}

-The second run does nothing because `result.txt` already exists and is up to date — the incremental engine we'll exploit all day.
+The second run does nothing because `result.txt` already exists and is up to date — the incremental engine we'll use all day.

 > ↔ **Nextflow mirror.** `rule all` plays the role of the final consumer of a channel; the declared
 > output path *is* the `path` output — but there's no `publishDir`, because a Snakemake output simply